On this page:

 The evening entertainment began with the newly-weds’ first dance to a song by German rockers Rammstein.
 The song chosen by Helen and Bram was quite mellow and not the industrial metal track I expected to hear!

 Helen then did the waltz with her father, which was followed by a few of the guests setting up their band in the lobby area and playing a few Swiss songs.
-This had everyone clapping and cheering – it was an impressive performance and a brilliant way for my day to end in such a great wedding venue.
+This had everyone clapping and cheering – it was an impressive performance and a brilliant way for my day to end in such a great Scottish venue.

 Florist: Spiral Flowers